Nike-Inc/riposte/README.md

 * [riposte-service-registration-eureka](riposte-service-registration-eureka/) - Contains helper classes for easily integrating Riposte with Netflix's Eureka service registration system.
 * [riposte-servlet-api-adapter](riposte-servlet-api-adapter/) - Contains `HttpServletRequest` and `HttpServletResponse` adapters for reusing Servlet-based utilities in Riposte.

-These libraries are all deployed to Maven Central and JCenter and can be pulled into your project by referencing the relevant dependency: `com.nike.riposte:[riposte-lib-artifact-name]:[version]`.
+These libraries are all deployed to Maven Central and can be pulled into your project by referencing the relevant dependency: `com.nike.riposte:[riposte-lib-artifact-name]:[version]`.

 ## Full Core Libraries Documentation